-Intelligent mechanics can save fuel, reduce emissions, ease the flow of traffic, improve transportation and supply services.
-Moreover, the future of autonomous cars promises to save millions of lives by minimizing accidents caused by human error, making driving experience as safe as enjoyable.
+Intelligent mechanics can save fuel, reduce emissions, ease the flow of traffic, improve transportation, and supply services.
+Moreover, the future of autonomous vehicles promises to save millions of lives by minimizing accidents caused by human error, making driving experience as safe as enjoyable.

 Functional architecture of autonomous cars

-The biggest challenges to the upcoming future of self-driving cars to reach the global market fall into three categories:
+The biggest challenges to the upcoming autonomous vehicle future fall into three categories:

 Legal and ethical problems are hard to solve because their clues are outside the direct influence of the automotive industry and largely depend on the local governments.
-On the other hand, autonomous driving technology is improving faster and faster as more OEMs and Tier 1 vendors join the race to create autonomous cars.
+On the other hand, autonomous driving technology is improving faster and faster as more OEMs and Tier 1 vendors join the race to create autonomous vehicles in the future.

 Car sensors and software to enable cars see the road

 Self-driving car navigation is based on four key elements: